-Kick off the day at Munich’s most famous foodie market, excellent for people-watching as much as fine regional produce.
-Kick back with a drink at one of the numerous stands – no shame in a radler (beer and lemonade) if you need to take it easy – and set about sampling the array of fresh and local produce, with specialties including bread, speck and Schweinshax'n (ham hock), the love-it-or-hate-it Weißwurst, as well as locally foraged mushrooms.
-If you’re in town over late November or December, the Viktualienmarkt hosts an annual Christmas Market, Alpenwahn, complete with carols, home-made cards and gifts and lashings of glühwein (mulled wine).
+Kick off at Munich’s most famous food market, as excellent for people-watching as it is for fine regional produce.
+Relax with a drink at one of the numerous stands – no shame in a Radler (beer and lemonade) if you need to take it easy – and set about sampling the array of fresh regional produce, with specialities including bread, speck and Schweinshaxe (ham hock), the love-it-or-hate-it Weißwurst, as well as locally foraged mushrooms.
+If you’re in town in late November or December, the Viktualienmarkt hosts an annual Christmas market, Alpenwahn, complete with carols, homemade cards and gifts, and generous cupfuls of Glühwein (mulled wine).

-An enormous and imposing sight nestled alongside the picturesque Englischer Garten, Haus der Kunst is one of Munich’s many spectacular galleries where you'll encounter an eclectic display of innovative exhibitions.
-With a constantly changing programme, the interdisciplinary Haus der Kunst exists as a paradigm of the contemporary art scene.
-But this neoclassical building comes with an intriguing and troubled history too – it was built in 1937 to house Nazi-approved art.
-Of course, this is no longer the case, but as you wander around you’ll find that the Haus der Kunst continuously acknowledges, contemplates and engages with its propaganda heritage.
-Once you’re done schlepping around the impressive array of contemporary art, head over to the adjoining Goldene Bar to slurp on vibrant cocktails (try the Goldene Bartini – a mouthwatering mix of gin, lillet blanc and lemon) within some blindingly shiny and illustriously sleek decor.
+An enormous and imposing sight nestled alongside the picturesque Englischer Garten, Haus der Kunst is one of Munich’s many spectacular art galleries (we’re talking 100 plus).
+This interdisciplinary space aims to represent all that’s good, exciting and cutting-edge in the world of contemporary art.
+But this neoclassical building comes with a troubled backstory, too – it was built in 1937 to house Nazi-approved art.
+Of course, this is no longer the case, but as you wander around you’ll find the Kunst regularly acknowledges, contemplates and engages with its propagandist heritage.
+When you’re done, head over to the adjoining Goldene Bar to slurp on vibrant cocktails (try the Goldene Bartini – a mouthwatering mix of gin, lillet blanc and lemon) in a blindingly sleek, shiny setting.

-Across the square from the Brandhorst Museum, Munich’s Pinakothek trio (the Alte Pinakothek, Neue Pinakothek, and Pinakothek der Moderne) span European art history from the Middle Ages to today in blockbuster style.
-Albrecht Dürer’s Self Portrait with Fur-Trimmed Robe (Alte Pinakothek), with its Christ-like gaze and textural richness, is the star of the show, but there are abundant other treasures, not least the Pinakothek der Moderne’s line-up from the Blauer Reiter, Munich’s home-grown Expressionist movement.
-A day pass to all three museums is just €12, but given the extent of each collection, you may prefer to pick just one and wander at leisure.
+Across the square from the Brandhorst Museum, Munich’s Pinakothek trio (the Alte Pinakothek, Neue Pinakothek and Pinakothek der Moderne) span European art history from the Middle Ages to the present day in blockbuster style.
+Albrecht Dürer’s Self-Portrait with Fur-Trimmed Robe (Alte Pinakothek), with its Christ-like gaze and textural richness, is the star of the show, but there are abundant treasures here, not least the Pinakothek der Moderne’s line-up from the Blaue Reiter, Munich’s home-grown Expressionist movement.
+A day pass to all three museums is just €12, but given the breadth of each collection, you may prefer to pick just one and wander at leisure.

-Compared to other German cities, Munich has taken a long time to confront its Nazi history, perhaps precisely because of its particular importance, and responsibility, in the ascent of Hitler’s genocidal regime.
-It was in Munich, the “Capital of the Movement,” that the rise of the National Socialist movement first began, that Hitler enacted his attempted putsch of 1923, and where he later found influential and prosperous patrons.
-It is here, too, that Goebbels called for a nationwide pogrom against the Jewish population.
-An intentionally stark and striking white building, the Documentation Center for the History of National Socialism sits on the former site of the Brown House, the party headquarters, and sets out to interrogate this close local association between Munich and the Nazi regime in unflinching detail.
+Compared with other German cities, Munich has taken a long time to confront its Nazi history, perhaps precisely because of its particular importance, and responsibility, in the ascent of Hitler’s genocidal regime.
+It was in Munich, the ‘Capital of the Movement’, that the rise of the National Socialist movement first began, that Hitler enacted his attempted putsch of 1923, and where he later found influential and prosperous patrons.
+It’s here, too, that Goebbels called for a nationwide pogrom against the Jewish population.
+An intentionally stark and striking white building, the Documentation Centre for the History of National Socialism sits on the former site of the Brown House, the party headquarters, and sets out to interrogate the association between Munich and the Nazi regime in unflinching detail.

-Covering nearly four square kilometres, Munich’s rolling Englischer Garten is likely bigger and greener than anything you’ve seen in England, but takes its name – and its informal style – from the undulating gardens popularized in 18th and 19th century England by landscape architect Capability Brown.
-One of the largest green city spaces in the world, it is undoubtedly Munich’s most beloved outdoor habitat, populated by joggers, skaters, dog-walkers, frisbee players and kite-flyers throughout the year.
-Be sure to enter the park by the Haus der Kunst to catch the Eisbachwelle – the man-made “ice creek wave” that is one of Munich’s most incongruous, and enjoyable, sights.
+Spread over nearly four square kilometres, Munich’s rolling Englischer Garten is likely bigger and greener than anything you’ve seen in England, but takes its name – and informal style – from the undulating gardens popularised in 18th and 19th-century England by landscape architect Capability Brown.
+One of the largest green city spaces in the world, it’s undoubtedly Munich’s most beloved outdoor space, heaving with joggers, skaters, dog-walkers, frisbee players and kite-flyers throughout the year.
+Be sure to enter the park by the Haus der Kunst to catch the Eisbachwelle – the man-made ‘ice creek wave’ that’s one of Munich’s most incongruous, and enjoyable, sights.
 Here, in sun or snow, hundreds of wetsuit-clad surfers wait in line to ride a rapid standing wave created by submerged concrete.
-Once you’ve shuddered, cheered, or gasped at their kicks and feats, stroll down along the more serene Isar tributary, where flocks of picnickers and (typically nude) sunbathers luxuriate in summer, towards picturesque refreshment at the famed Seehaus or Chinesischer Turm beer gardens.
+Once you’ve shuddered, cheered or gasped at their kicks and feats, stroll along the more serene Isar tributary, where flocks of picnickers and (typically nude) sunbathers luxuriate in summer, towards picturesque refreshment at the famed Seehaus or Chinesischer Turm beer gardens.
 The pièce de résistance?
 The romantic, Greek temple-like Monopteros (just south of the Chinesischer Turm) where you can enjoy spectacular sunset views.

-It’s a short and scenic stroll down the Ludwigsstrasse to the Siegestor, a war-torn triumphal arch that tells much of Munich – and German – history.
+It’s a short and scenic stroll down the Ludwigstrasse to the Siegestor, a war-torn triumphal arch that tells much of Munich – and German – history.
 Commissioned by King Ludwig of Bavaria, the three-arched victory gate was completed in 1852 and originally dedicated to the glory of the Bavarian army in the Revolutionary and Napoleonic wars, some two decades before German unification.
-From the north, the arch retains its regional pomp and pride, all classical columns and bas-relief carving, topped by the personified statue of Bavaria on a lion-drawn carriage.
+From the north, the arch retains its regional pomp and pride, all classical columns and bas-relief carvings, topped by the personified statue of Bavaria on a lion-drawn carriage.
 But on the other side, facing up toward the Odeonsplatz, the top of the arch is a startlingly empty expanse of stone.
-After heavy bomb damage during World War II, restoration efforts left this upper register intentionally blank, a bare-faced marker of destruction and guilt and a sharp qualifier to the glorifying military narrative of the arch’s original construction.
-Beneath the empty space are the words: “Dem Sieg geweiht, von Krieg zersört, zum Frieden mahnend,” “Dedicated to victory, destroyed by war, urging peace.”
+After heavy bomb damage during the Second World War, restoration efforts left this upper register intentionally blank, a bare-faced marker of destruction and guilt and a sharp qualifier to the glorifying military narrative of the arch’s original construction.
+Beneath the empty space are the words: ‘Dem Sieg geweiht, von Krieg zersört, zum Frieden mahnend’, or ‘Dedicated to victory, destroyed by war, urging peace’.